 Around 80% of Australia’s population lives on or near the coast, and corrosion from a salt spray can be a real problem for a metal security door.
 Salt will corrode not only metal, but also concrete, tiles, bricks, mortar, and wood which can cause structural problems.

-Another potential cause of metal corrosion is galvanic corrosion.
-This kind of corrosion occurs when two dissimilar metals such as Stainless Steel and Aluminium come in direct contact either directly or through a conductive substance such as moisture or grime, which can build up around the perimeter of mesh security doors.
+Another potential cause of metal surface corrosion is galvanic corrosion.
+This kind of corrosion process occurs when two dissimilar metals corrode by coming in direct contact either directly or through a conductive substance such as moisture or grime, which can build up around the perimeter of mesh security doors.

 If the direct contact between the two metals is prevented by quality beading and seals such as the ones used in Crimsafe products, and the product is kept free from grime or salt build up then there cannot be galvanic corrosion.